OzzyCzech/ozzyczech.cz/readme.md

 # Content backup of nabito.net blog

-This is backup of my old blog from www.nabito.net
+This is markdown backup of my old blog (www.nabito.net)

 ## Contact